First Order (Star Wars): The Force Awakens (2015)

 In the film, the First Order is led by a mysterious figure named Snoke, who has assumed the title of Supreme Leader.
 Like the Empire before them, the Order commands a vast force of stormtroopers.
 The First Order uses regular and Special Forces versions of the Empire's venerable TIE fighter.
-Its primary base of operations is Starkiller Base, a mobile ice planet which converted into a superweapon capable of destroying entire star systems across the galaxy by firing through hyperspace.
+Its primary base of operations is Starkiller Base, the ice planet Ilum converted into a mobile superweapon capable of destroying entire star systems across the galaxy by firing through hyperspace.
 The base commander of Starkiller is General Hux, a ruthless young officer dedicated to the First Order.

 Snoke is a powerful figure in the dark side of the Force and has corrupted Ben, the son of Han Solo and Leia Organa who had been an apprentice to his uncle, the Jedi Master Luke Skywalker.
 Masked and using the name Kylo Ren, he is one of Snoke's enforcers, much like his grandfather Darth Vader had been the enforcer of Emperor Palpatine during the days of the Empire decades earlier.
 Kylo is the master of the Knights of Ren, a mysterious group of elite warriors who work with the First Order.
 Kylo and Hux are rivals for Snoke's approval, and the third member of the "commanding triumvirate" of the First Order is the formidable Captain Phasma, the commander of the stormtroopers.

 Kylo is searching for Luke, who vanished some years earlier.
 Snoke believes that as long as Luke lives, a new generation of Jedi Knights can rise again.
-The First Order launches a preemptive strike on Hosnian Prime, the New Republic's current capital world (as well as Hosnian Prime's Sun and the other planets in the 'Hosnian system' (Hosnian Prime's solar system), as well as the New Republic starships there), by demonstrating the Starkiller's firepower.
+The First Order launches a pre-emptive strike on Hosnian Prime, the New Republic's current capital world (as well as Hosnian Prime's sun and the other planets in the 'Hosnian system' (Hosnian Prime's solar system), as well as the New Republic starships there), by demonstrating the Starkiller's firepower.
 This devastating first strike takes the New Republic completely by surprise, not only killing most of its leadership in the Galactic Senate but wiping out a substantial portion of the New Republic's core military fleets.
 This paves the way for a resulting Blitzkrieg of the rest of the galaxy by the First Order, using the disproportionately powerful military it has rebuilt over the past three decades.

 Kylo fails to retrieve the map fragment that would lead him to Luke, and the Resistance manages to destroy Starkiller Base moments before it is able to fire on the Resistance base on D'Qar, though Kylo and General Hux are able to escape the explosion, as well as Captain Phasma offscreen.